Digging the Grave

 "Digging the Grave" is a 1995 single by Faith No More, from their fifth studio album, King for a Day...
 Fool for a Lifetime.
-Produced by Andy Wallace in the Bearsville Studios, the song was borne out of a period of transition for the group, as they were dealing with the absence of keyboard player Roddy Bottum—who was grieving the deaths of his father and of friend Kurt Cobain—and had recently fired their previous guitar player Jim Martin.
+Produced by Andy Wallace in the Bearsville Studios, the song was born out of a period of transition for the group, as they were dealing with the absence of keyboard player Roddy Bottum—who was grieving the deaths of his father and of friend Kurt Cobain—and had recently fired their previous guitar player Jim Martin.

 Released on February 27, 1995, "Digging the Grave" charted internationally, making top 20 appearances across Europe, Australia and New Zealand, but was unsuccessful in the United States.
 The song has been well-received by music critics in both contemporary and retrospective reviews, often citing its dark or aggressive tone.

 Production

 "Digging the Grave" was recorded as part of the King for a Day...
 Fool for a Lifetime session in Bearsville Studios, in Woodstock, New York; the record was the first Faith No More album not to be recorded in their native Northern California.
 Bass player Billy Gould described the remote location of the studio as a form of "sensory deprivation".
 Writing and rehearsing the songs for the album took eight to nine months, although half of this time was also spent finding a replacement for guitar player Jim Martin, who had been fired from the band following the release of Angel Dust in 1992.
 Martin's departure was linked to dissatisfaction with the band's decreased focus on a guitar-based sound.
 Mr. Bungle guitarist Trey Spruance was brought in for the recording session.
 Spruance left the band before the subsequent tour, and was replaced by keyboard roadie Dean Menta.

 The recording session took roughly three months.
 The band hired producer Andy Wallace, who had previously worked with Sonic Youth, Nirvana and Slayer.
 Bottum claimed the combination of Wallace and Spruance as two new influences helped to create "a real up-in-the-air, what the fuck is gonna happen kind of feel" while recording.
 In addition to the band's lineup changes, Bottum claims to have been mostly absent during this period, owing to the deaths of both his father and Kurt Cobain, whose wife Courtney Love was a close friend of Bottum's.
 In addition to this, Bottum had developed a heroin addiction, and his absence lead to a dearth of keyboard parts on the songs recorded during this time.
 Drummer Mike Bordin has described the composition of "Digging the Grave" as attempting to recreate the sounds of the band's first two albums, "but tighter, faster, and harder".